AequilibraE/aequilibrae/docs/source/public_transport.rst

 these changes.
 We strongly encourage you to take a look at the documentation provided by `Mobility Data <https://gtfs.org/documentation/schedule/reference/>`_.

+In this section we also present the transit assignment models, which are mathematical tools that predict how passengers behave and travel in a transit network, given some assumptions and inputs.

+Transit assignment models aim to answer questions such as:

+* How do transit passengers choose their routes in a complex network of lines and services?
+* How can we estimate the distribution of passenger flows and the performance of transit systems?

 .. toctree::
    :caption: Public Transport
    :maxdepth: 1

+   public_transport/transit_graph
+   public_transport/hyperpath_routing
    public_transport/_auto_examples/index

 References